Game of Thrones season 7

-The seventh and penultimate season of the fantasy drama television series Game of Thrones premiered on HBO on July 16, 2017, and concluded on August 27, 2017.
+The seventh season of the fantasy drama television series Game of Thrones premiered on HBO on July 16, 2017, and concluded on August 27, 2017.
 Unlike previous seasons, which consisted of ten episodes each, the seventh season consisted of only seven episodes.
 Like the previous season, it largely consisted of original content not found in George R. R. Martin's A Song of Ice and Fire series, while also incorporating material that Martin revealed to showrunners about the upcoming novels in the series.
 The series was adapted for television by David Benioff and D. B. Weiss.

 The penultimate season focuses on the convergence of the show's main plots in preparation for the final season.
 Daenerys Targaryen arrives in Westeros with her army and three large dragons and begins to wage war against the Lannisters, who have defeated her allies in the south and west of Westeros.
 Jon Snow leaves Sansa in charge of Winterfell and visits Daenerys to secure her help to defeat the White Walkers and the Army of the Dead.
 He mines the dragonglass at Dragonstone and begins a romance with Daenerys.
 Arya and Bran (now the Three-Eyed Raven) return home to Winterfell; the Starks execute the treacherous Littlefinger.
 Tyrion persuades Daenerys not to destroy King's Landing, reminding her that she does not want to be simply a queen of ashes.
 Instead, Jon goes north of the wall to capture a wight to prove to Cersei that the fearsome army of the dead exist and are coming; in doing so, his group is pinned down and nearly killed.
 Daenerys rescues them with her dragons but the Night King kills one of her dragons and makes it part of his army.
 The undead dragon later destroys part of the Wall and the dead march through.
 Bran learns that Jon is really his cousin, Aegon Targaryen, the legitimate heir to the Iron Throne.

 HBO ordered the seventh season on April 21, 2016, three days before the premiere of the show's sixth season and began filming on August 31, 2016.
 The season was filmed primarily in Northern Ireland, Spain, Croatia and Iceland.
 Game of Thrones features a large ensemble cast, including Peter Dinklage, Nikolaj Coster-Waldau, Lena Headey, Emilia Clarke and Kit Harington.
 The season introduces several new cast members, including Jim Broadbent and Tom Hopper.
 The series received 22 nominations for the 70th Primetime Emmy Awards and won for Outstanding Drama Series and Dinklage won for Outstanding Supporting Actor in a Drama Series.